 Delivering an Amazing Virtual Internship Experience is designed to help you and your organization build a win-win virtual internship program.
 Based on the most in-depth research ever to be conducted into the successful management of internship programs, you can be assured that you will leave the webcast with the confidence to deliver virtual internships.

-The presentation will include detailed statistics from proprietary research, as well as best practices and practical steps you can take to implement and benefit from a virtual internship initiative – regardless of your industry or the size of your company or organization!
+The presentation will include detailed statistics from proprietary research, as well as best practices and practical steps to implement and benefit from a virtual internship initiative – regardless of your industry or the size of your company or organization!

 You will also have the opportunity to work one-on-one with Dr. Shindell to develop, implement and execute your plans for a virtual internship initiative!